 When you want to watch that YouTube video on your smartphone, your web browser or YouTube app is the client, requesting the video over that giant of networks, the Internet.
 YouTube’s web server receives the request and responds by serving the video page to you, along with the other millions of video pages going to other millions of viewers worldwide.

 In automation, the client is typically a PC, and the server is a PLC or PAC.
 The HMI application on your PC requests data from the PLC or PAC in order to display it on the monitor.

 You can imagine request-response as a client sending an empty truck out to be filled with data.
 The server responds by putting the data on the truck and sending it back.

 Request-response and groov View

-With an Opto 22 groov® View operator interface, the groov Edge Appliance (or groov Server for Windows) acts as a client, requesting the data it needs for the HMI from the devices it's connected to—the SNAP PAC controllers, Modbus® devices, and OPC UA servers.
+With an Opto 22 groov® View operator interface, a groov EPIC processor, groov Box, or groov Server for Windows acts as a client, requesting the data it needs for the HMI from the devices it's connected to—the EPIC and SNAP PAC controllers, Modbus® devices, and PLCs via OPC UA.
 These devices respond with the data needed for the interface.

 Publish and subscribe

 A different way for devices to communicate on a network is called publish-subscribe, or pub-sub.
 In a pub-sub architecture, a central source called a broker (also sometimes called a server) receives and distributes all data.
 Pub-sub clients can publish data to the broker or subscribe to get data from it—or both.

 Clients that publish data send it only when the data changes (report by exception, or RBE).
 Clients that subscribe to data automatically receive it from the broker/server, but again, only when it changes.